jason-ono/RayMarchInfTunnel/README.md

 The project is live on [Shadertoy](https://www.shadertoy.com/view/NlVSWW)!

 Common implementations of infinite tunnels on Shadertoy use clever techniques that achieve efficient runtime performance (such as [this one](https://iquilezles.org/www/articles/tunnel/tunnel.htm) by Inigo Quilez).
-This project, however, is an attempt to design an infinite tunnel using traditional ray marching techniques and signed distance functions (even if that results in poorer runtime performance...).
+This project, however, is an attempt to design an infinite tunnel by using traditional ray marching techniques and signed distance functions.

 ## Sources